On the problem of unique continuation for the p-Laplace equation: Results

-It remains open problem whether the frequency function $F_p(r)$ is locally bounded for the solutions to the \p-Laplace equation.
+It remains an open problem whether the frequency function $F_p(r)$ is locally bounded for the solutions to the \p-Laplace equation.
 Local boundedness combined with the method of the present paper would solve the unique continuation problem for equation \eqref{eq:pLap}.

-In \textsection~\ref{sect:Remarks} we discuss some observations which might be of interest for further studies.
+In \textsection~\ref{sect:Affine} we study the question whether a solution can coincide with an affine function without being identically affine in the whole common domain of definition.
+Clearly an affine function is a solution to the \p-Laplace equation.
+In Proposition~\ref{prop:uniqueLinear}--\ref{prop:inforder} we provide an answer to this question.
+This is a nonlinear generalization of the corresponding phenomenon known for harmonic functions.
+Perhaps surprisingly, this feature is rather easy to achieve while the classical unique continuation principle for the \p-Laplace equation still remains an open problem.